LalitaTakle/2021Fall_finals/README.md

 <img src="scenario_table.png" width="500" height="100">

 ## Hypothesis:
+Hypothesis 1: Restocking weekly on the basis of pervious cumulative demand will reduce losses

-Restocking on the basis of demand will optimize our cost.
+Hypothesis 2: Restocking dynamically i.e., as soon as the stock finishes on the basis of previous cumulative demand will maximize Profits

 ## Flowchart: